alexspagn/Beyond-GOTEX-Using-multiple-feature-detectors-for-better-texture-synthesis/README.md

 1. Clone the repository.
 2. Install necessary dependencies.
 3. Run any of the above scripts to see the texture synthesis in action.
-4. Explore `test/` to view some of our reproduced textures, some of them have the checkpoint file .pt saved.
+4. Explore `test/` to view some of our reproduced textures, some of them have the CNN generator checkpoint file .pt saved.
 It can be used for sampling.

 ## Example use
 In order to train and sample a single texture using both Gaussian patches and InceptionV3 features: